 - Vanilla Extract - Just a touch of vanilla extract to bring out the chocolate and coconut flavors in these macaroons!

 - Cocoa - The easiest way to make your chocolate macaroons is with the addition of cocoa powder!
 Use your favorite brand of cocoa like Hershey's, Ghirardelli, Valrhona, Guittard Rouge, or Droste Holland.

-- Coconut – Your easy-to-find sweetened shredded coconut.
+- Coconut - Your easy-to-find sweetened shredded coconut.
 Just as it is, measured out for the 12 ounces using a weight scale is best.
-I’ve read that 12 ounces converts to 1 1/2 cups of the coconut.
+I've read that 12 ounces converts to 1 ½ cups of coconut.
 I would assume that it would have to be packed to measure it using cups vs ounces.

 Make the Chocolate Macaroon Batter